plasma-umass/ChatDBG/README.md

 by [Emery Berger](https://emeryberger.com)

-ChatDBG is an experimental Python debugger that integrates large language models to help debug your code.
+ChatDBG is an experimental debugger (for Python *and* (new) native code) that integrates large language models to help debug your code.
 With ChatDBG, you can ask your debugger "why" your program failed, and it will provide a suggested fix.
 As far as we are aware, ChatDBG is the first debugger to automatically perform root cause analysis and to provide suggested fixes.
 This is an alpha release; we greatly welcome feedback and suggestions!

 ## Installation

-You can install ChatDBG using `pip`:
+Install ChatDBG using `pip`:

 ```
 python3 -m pip install chatdbg
 ```

-## Usage
+## Usage (Python)

-To use ChatDBG, simply run your Python script with the `-m` flag:
+To use ChatDBG to debug Python programs, simply run your Python script with the `-m` flag:

 ```
 python3 -m chatdbg -c continue yourscript.py